RTEMS/rtems-docs/eng/fv/approaches.rst

   Most of the methods above start with formal specifications/models.
 Also needed is a way to bridge the gap to actual code.
-The relationship between specification and code is often referred to as a refinement (some prefer the term reification).
+The relationship between specification and code is often referred to as a :term:`refinement` (some prefer the term :term:`reification`).
 Most model-based methods have refinement, with the concept baked in as a key part of the methodology.

   Theorem Provers: e.g., CoQ, HOL4, PVS, Isabelle/HOL